votesUP Manual

 If a voting is intended to run e.g. for a whole week, votesUP offers a form of digital absentee voting, which will be explained in the next section.
 In such occasions, the eligible voters must be registered beforehand but may go online during the entire voting period.

-If the number of eligible voters is not yet determined at the start of a voting, instead of the legally secure mode votesUP offers a setting that additional voters may be admitted whilst the voting is already running.
-This provides flexibility to later admit eligible voters or allocate them additional voting weight.
-This mode is also very suitable for completely open votings, where the group of participants is not set at the beginning.
+If the number of eligible voters is not yet determined at the start of a voting, votesUP offers an alternative to the legally secure mode that allows additional voters to be added while the vote is in progress.
+This provides the flexibility to add eligible voters at a later stage or to give them additional voting weight.
+This mode is also very useful for completely open polls where the group of participants is not fixed at the beginning.

 The alternative to the legally secure mode does not automatically mean that a voting would not be valid.
-Since the statutes of organisations as well as the legal framework differ in various countries, votesUP by default makes use of the strictest definitions.
+Since the statutes of organisations as well as the legal framework differ in various countries, votesUP uses the strictest definitions by default.

 Splitting the votes

-In the default setting, participants with a higher voting weight cannot split their votes.
+By default, participants with a higher voting weight cannot split their votes.
 When they cast their vote, it is counted as many times as their voting weight indicates.
-However, the organizing team has the option to allow vote splitting.
+However, the organising team has the option to allow vote splitting.
 This option can be found in the event settings and applies to all upcoming votings.

 Preparation of votings